kvankerkhove/Flatacuties/README.md

    }
    ```

-3. When the `form#votes-form` is submitted, add the number of votes from
+3. When the `form#votes-form` is submitted, add the number of votes from the
-   the input field to the character displayed in the `div#detailed-info`. **No
+   input field to the character displayed in the `div#detailed-info`. **No
    persistence is needed**.
+The number of votes should be _cumulative_.
+For
+   example, if a character currently has 5 votes, and a user adds another 5
+   votes via the form, the number of votes displayed for the character should
+   increase to 10.

 ### Bonus Deliverables